lcombs/Practical_Machine_Learning/write_up.md

 rf_pred <-
         predict(rf_model,
                 test)
 ```

-The predicted values for the 20 test problems are `r rf_pred`.
+The predicted values for the 20 test problems are B, A, B, A, A, E, D, B, A, A, B, C, B, A, E, E, A, B, B, B.